Isolated zero mode in a quantum computer from a duality twist: Unitary translation of twist defect

-A hallmark of a topological defect is that it can be moved by local unitary transformations.
-Here the word "topological" is used in the following sense: if we think of the 1+1 dimensional system as a torus, then the twist defect is a line that spans the time direction.
-In Euclidean time and with periodic boundary conditions, the twist defect has a winding number of $1$, and the partition function is invariant to local deformations of the defect.
-In particular, a unitary transformation of the form $U_{r} = CZ_{r-1, r} H_{r-1}$, where $CZ_{r-1,r}$ is a controlled-Z gate, and $H_{r-1}$ is a Hadamard gate, moves the twist-defect from the sites $(r-1,r)$ to sites $(r-2,r-1)$ \cite{Fendley16,mitra2023nonintegrable}.
+A local unitary transformation of the form $U_{r} = CZ_{r-1, r} H_{r-1}$, where $CZ_{r-1,r}$ is a controlled-Z gate, and $H_{r-1}$ is a Hadamard gate, moves the twist-defect from the sites $(r-1,r)$ to sites $(r-2,r-1)$ \cite{Fendley16,mitra2023nonintegrable}.
 Fig.~\ref{fig:TranslationDrawing} illustrates this for a 4-qubit system.
 The unitary $U_{r}$ introduces a transverse field at site $r$ of strength $J$ while eliminating the transverse field at site $r-1$.
 It also changes the terms $J\sigma_{r-2}^z \sigma_{r-1}^z$ and $J\sigma_{r-1}^z \sigma_{r}^x$ to $J\sigma_{r-2}^z \sigma_{r-1}^x$ and $g\sigma_{r-1}^z \sigma_{r}^z$.
 Thus a Kramers-Wannier duality transformation has been performed on the sites $r,r-1$ where the roles of $g,J$ have been interchanged.
 Remarkably, the Majorana zero mode stays localized at $r$, and now separates two regions of the chain that are related by the Kramers-Wannier duality transformation.
 Although the Majorana zero mode stays localized at site $r$, in the language of Pauli strings, it is a more nonlocal object.
 In particular, instead of having an overlap with $\sigma^y_r$, it now has an overlap with $\sigma^x_{r-1}\sigma^y_r$.

 The Majorana zero mode after a translation of the twist defect from $(18,19)$ to $(17,18)$ for a 20-qubit system is shown in Fig.~\ref{fig:UnitaryTranslation}.
 After one translation, the Majorana is still localized at site $r=19$, but in the language of Pauli spins, this Majorana zero mode no longer has an overlap with $\sigma^y_{19}$, but rather with the longer string $\sigma^x_{18} \sigma^y_{19}$.